Sunilkumarchoudari/Django-web-project/README.md

-Save the text as Requirements.txt
+Save the text as requirements.txt

 ####################